webix-hub/docs/data/api/refs/ui.tooltip.md

 - api/link/ui.tooltip_onafterscroll_event.md - occurs when some webix view has been scrolled
 - api/link/ui.tooltip_onbeforerender_event.md - occurs immediately before the component has been rendered
 - api/link/ui.tooltip_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/link/ui.tooltip_onblur_event.md -
+- api/link/ui.tooltip_onblur_event.md - fires when focus is moved out of the view
 - api/link/ui.tooltip_ondestruct_event.md - occurs when component destroyed
-- api/link/ui.tooltip_onfocus_event.md -
+- api/link/ui.tooltip_onfocus_event.md - fires when a view gets focus
 - api/link/ui.tooltip_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.tooltip_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
 - api/link/ui.tooltip_onswipex_event.md - occurs on a horizontal swipe movement